 Why plea bargain?

 The main objective of negotiating a plea bargain with the prosecutor is to avoid the harsh results of a trial, say, a lengthy jail term.
-It gives defendants a chance to get more favorable terms or get the charges dismissed altogether.
+This gives you a chance to get more favorable terms or get the charges dismissed altogether.

 In this circumstance, plea bargaining for a lighter sentence is advisable instead of risking a criminal trial that could land you in prison for two years.